dgaydukov/cert-aws/files/sa.md

 Promiscuous mode - you turn off MAC address check, and all packets that are sent to NIC (regardless of destination MAC address) are forwarded to CPU to process.
 This mode is turned off by default, can be useful for traffic sniffing.
 Traffic sniffing - catch all traffic and analyze it, best tool is [WireShark](https://www.wireshark.org).
 You can detect promiscuous mode by sending a ping (ICMP echo request) with the wrong MAC address but the right IP address.
 In normal mode NIC would drop packet, but in promiscuous - you would get response.
+It is not possible for ec2 running in promiscuous mode to receive or “sniff” traffic that is intended for a different virtual instance.

 Since most modern networks using switch, and it sends data directly to special pc (compare to hub which just replicate packet to everybody in the network), just turning promiscuous mode won't help much, cause switch will route only those packets that are only designated for your NIC, so you can't sniff all network traffic.
 Hopefully Managed switches provide Port Mirroring (ability to mirror all incoming packets to some specific port, port - is not tcp/udp port but a connection nest inside switch)